-Meanwhile lets just say that we are proud Angie Smith contributed a whooping 50 entries.
+But we are proud to say that Angie Smith contributed 50 entries already.

 The Royal Barenbrug Group and the J.R.
 Simplot Company announced they have agreed on terms for the sale of the Jacklin® Seed business to Barenbrug USA.
 The transaction is expected to close in the next few weeks, subject to standard closing conditions.
 Both Simplot and Barenbrug are privately held, family owned companies with storied legacies […]

 By Sarah Brown Lebanon Local DUSTIN HERB checks the oil level in a glass of Waterford whiskey as he explains how to experience fine whiskey.
 Photos by Sarah Brown Dustin Herb considers his path in life part heritage, part hard work, and mostly luck.
 If he could brag about anything – which isn’t a natural […]

 Over the past couple years, DLF Pickseed has been working on succession planning and development.
 It is a valuable process to ensure continuity, leadership, and success.
 As a result of their work and conversations, the company has two exciting changes to share.
 Sean Chaney was promoted to vice president of the Pro Turf Division.
 Chaney […]

 Chris McDowell’s long history in the grass seed industry has taught her and her two daughters that Oregon is fertile ground for more women in agriculture.
 McDowell has been a part of the mid-Willamette Valley’s grass seed production operations for nearly 40 years, she said, while daughter Marissa Donahue transitioned from production into turf grass […]